-4.3.2 All staff shall be trained in all aspects of these emergency management procedures and the marine recreation provider shall review the procedures with staff at six-month intervals maximum.
+4.3.2.
+All staff shall be trained in all aspects of these emergency management procedures including first aid, cardiopulmonary resuscitation (CPR), and administration of oxygen.
+The marine recreation provider shall review the procedures with staff at six-month intervals maximum.
+A checklist of topics to be covered during these periodic reviews shall be used to assure that critical issues are not overlooked.

-4.3.3 The marine recreation provider shall ensure that dive leaders have knowledge and understanding of the features and hazards of the intended diving locality.
+4.3.3.
+The marine recreation provider shall ensure that dive leaders have knowledge and understanding of the features and hazards of the intended diving locality.
 Dive leaders shall make every reasonable effort to ensure that the dive site is suitable for the abilities and skills of the divers and the planned activity.

-4.3.4 In addition to environmental behavior, the pre-dive briefing shall review safety and emergency procedures, buddy or group assignments, the identity and role of staff, and conduct required of the divers.
+4.3.4.
+In addition to environmental behavior, the pre-dive briefing shall review safety and emergency procedures, buddy or group assignments, the identity and role of staff, and conduct required of the divers.

-4.3.5 Prior to each dive, each dive leader and dive leader assistant shall perform a risk assessment that takes into account the abilities and skills of the divers in his/her dive group.
+4.3.5.
+Prior to each dive, each dive leader and dive leader assistant shall perform a risk assessment that takes into account the abilities and skills of the divers in his/her dive group.
 As a minimum, the following shall be considered: